 Chairperson - Susan Nelson, ENP, CPM, is the Florida Sales Director for a firm specializing in public safety IT systems.
-Prior to that she held the position of Alachua County Communications Bureau Chief and E-911 Coordinator for over ten years, and worked for an international environmental nonprofit before that.
-She has a Bachelor's degree in organizational communication from the University of Colorado and is a FSU Certified Public Manager.
-Susan has been an advocate of and activist for midwifery in the North Florida area for almost three decades.
+Prior to that, she held the position of Alachua County Communications Bureau Chief and was an E-911 coordinator for over ten years.
+She also worked for an international environmental nonprofit.
+She has a bachelor's degree in organizational communication from the University of Colorado and is a FSU certified public manager.
+Susan has been an advocate of, and activist for, midwifery in the North Florida area for almost three decades.

-Vice Chairperson - Heart Phoenix is a social justice, environmental and peace activist who considers one of her greatest contributions to be that of birthing her five beautiful children naturally.
-Throughout the country, she is an Inspirational Speaker and Facilitator of Personal and Spiritual Growth Workshops and Trainings.
-She believes that supporting women empowers them before, during and after the birthing process and is an essential element in developing a more peaceful planet.
-She is the Co-Founder of the River Phoenix Center for Peacebuilding.
+Vice Chairperson - Heart Phoenix is a social justice, environmental and a peace activist who considers the birthing her five beautiful children naturally to be one of her greatest contributions.
+Throughout the country, she is an inspirational speaker and facilitator of personal and spiritual growth workshops and trainings.
+She believes that supporting women before, during and after the birth process empowers them and is an essential element in developing a more peaceful planet.
+She is the co-founder of the River Phoenix Center for Peacebuilding and has held several administrative positions at FSTM, Including Executive Director.

-Kym Dalton, C.C.C.E., C.L.D., I.C.C.E., has been teaching and supporting women since 1994.
-She is the owner of Traditions of Love Childbirth Services, LLC where she provides private childbirth education, sex education, labor doula services and is a professional speaker on these subjects.
-She is a national and international certified childbirth educator and labor doula trainer for CAPPA and has been a member of CAPPA since 2000 and is currently the ED of marketing.
+Kym Dalton, C.C.C.E., C.L.D., I.C.C.E, has been teaching and supporting women since 1994.
+She is the owner of Traditions of Love Childbirth Services, LLC where she provides private childbirth education, sex education, and labor doula services.
+She is also a professional speaker on these subjects and a national and international certified childbirth educator and labor doula trainer for CAPPA, (where she has been a member of since 2000 and is currently the Executive Director of Marketing).